dalessioluca/cromwell_for_ML/README.md

    - cromshell status

 4. After sucessfull completion the results can be found:
-   - in the cormwell execution bucket: broad-methods-cromwell-exec-bucket-v47/jupyter_localize
+   - in the cromwell execution bucket: broad-methods-cromwell-exec-bucket-v47/jupyter_localize
    - in the output bucket if specified in the parameters.json: for example gs://ld-results-bucket

 ### Assumptions: